 - In most cases you will be required to receive, store and protect the equipment until the installation team arrives.
 Storing it in the installation space and out of the weather is ideal.

 - Make sure installation space is clean and power disconnects are in and ready.

-- Have fork truck capable of moving equipment into the install site and man-lift if necessary.
+- Have a fork truck capable of moving equipment into the install site and aerial-lift if necessary.

 - You will need to have your licensed electrician present during the installation for electrical connections as well as interconnecting wiring and material.

 - You should have a dumpster close by so the install team can deposit the crating materials and waste from the install to keep the site clean.

 - Make sure you have an adequate amount of paper; at least a few hundred pounds to train your staff and test the equipment.

 - Once the installation and testing are complete, the training of your staff on the operation and daily maintenance will be done.
 An installation manual for your equipment will be provided.